 but I was used to Spanish air traffic, who judged your importance

-by size and tended to ignore a small single engined aircraft, regardless
+by size and tended to ignore a small single engine aircraft.

 the plane was covered in ice – thick ice that seemed to envelop

-My pilot heater tube (which controls attitude, altitude and airspeed
+My pitot heater tube (which controls attitude, altitude and airspeed

-indicators… I.E. the important ones) was overwhelmed and deactivated.
-I can not exaggerate the suddenness, for it took no more than fifteen seconds.
+indicators… I.E. the important ones) was overwhelmed.
+I cannot

+exaggerate the suddenness, for it took no more than fifteen seconds.

-I was disorientated and I was loosing control of the aircraft.
+I was disorientated and I was losing control of the aircraft.
 The

-plane was overwhelmed by ice.
-I had lost my instruments and had
+plane was covered by ice.
+I had lost my instruments and had almost